 For the year ended December 31, 2022, net cash used in operating activities was \$57.1 million.
-The primary factors affecting our operating cash flows during this period were our net loss of \$91.6 million, impacted by \$37.3 million of noncash charges, and \$2.8 million of cash provided by changes in our operating assets and liabilities.
+The primary factors affecting our operating cash flows during this period were our net loss of \$91.6 million, impacted by \$37.3 million of non-cash charges, and \$2.8 million of cash provided by changes in our operating assets and liabilities.
 The non-cash charges primarily consisted of \$34.7 million in stock-based compensation, \$9.2 million of depreciation and amortization, \$5.3 million in gains on revaluation of contingent consideration, \$2.9 million of amortization of costs capitalized to obtain contracts, \$1.8 million gain in convertible notes fair value adjustment, \$1.5 million non-cash revenue from affiliate, and \$1.3 million gain in derivative liability fair value adjustment.
 The cash provided by changes in our operating assets and liabilities was primarily due to a \$10.6 million decrease in prepaid expenses and other assets, a \$6.5 million decrease in accounts receivable, net, and a \$4.7 million increase in deferred revenue.
-These amounts were partially offset by a \$12.7 million decrease in accounts payable, a \$7.7 million decrease in accrued expenses and other liabilities, a \$3.3 million increase in costs capitalized to obtain contracts, a \$0.5 million increase in inventory, and a \$0.3 million increase in other noncurrent liabilities.
+These amounts were partially offset by a \$12.7 million decrease in accounts payable, a \$7.7 million decrease in accounts payable, a \$7.8 million increase in other noncurrent liabilities.

 For the year ended December 31, 2021, net cash used in operating activities was \$12.2 million.
-The primary factors affecting our operating cash flows during this period were our net loss of \$33.6 million, impacted by \$21.8 million noncash charges and \$0.4 million of cash used by changes in our operating assets and liabilities.
+The primary factors affecting our operating cash flows during this period were our net loss of \$33.6 million, impacted by \$21.8 million non-cash charges and \$0.4 million of cash used by changes in our operating assets and liabilities.
 The non-cash charges primarily consisted of \$11.8 million in stock-based compensation, \$4.0 million in amortization of costs capitalized to obtain contracts, \$3.6 million loss on revaluation of contingent consideration, a \$0.7 million loss attributable to the derivative liability fair value adjustment, and \$0.9 million of depreciation and amortization.
 The cash used by changes in our operating assets and liabilities was primarily due to a \$4.7 million increase in accrued expenses and other liabilities, a \$1.7 million increase in deferred revenue, and a \$0.6 million increase in accounts payable.
 These amounts were partially offset by a \$2.7 million increase in accounts receivable, net, a \$1.7 million increase in costs capitalized to obtain contracts, net, a \$1.2 million decrease in other noncurrent liabilities, a \$0.9 million increase in prepaid expenses and other assets, and a \$0.9 million increase in inventory.